yurovsky/yurovsky.github.io/_posts/2015-04-02-openocd-dcc-atmel-samd.md

         /* We have the character the debugger wrote in 'data' now. */ }

-From there the character in `data' could be handled to a console parser or placed in some kind of receive FIFO.
+From there the character in `data` could be handled to a console parser or placed in some kind of receive FIFO.
 You could also implement the standard C library`\_read()` stub to pull from that FIFO.

 And here's your "write":